replicatedhq/kubeflare/docs/docs/api/wafrules.md

 # WAF Rule

 A `kind: WebApplicationFirewallRule` resource will manage one or more WAF rules in a managed [zone](../zone).
-Each resource can contain a single WAF rule when specified under `spec.rule` vs `spec.rules`.
+Each resource can contain one or more WAF rules when specified under `spec.rules`.

 ## Attributes